 Each allied health career has its own set of regulations and requirements to complete before travel is an option.
 Not only will you need to have the right training and education for your allied health job, but you’ll also need a certain amount of experience to start traveling.

 If you’re a therapy professional interested in medical travel, look no further than Fusion Medical Staffing.
 The best part about being a therapy traveler with Fusion Medical Staffing is the mentorship program that allows you to work with an experienced traveler to help you get acclimated to a traveler’s lifestyle.
-Meet the Fusion Medical Staffing therapy mentors and learn how much experience is needed to work with them as a traveling physical therapist, occupational therapist, or speech-language pathologist.

 How to become a traveling physical therapist (PT)